TheAngryRaven/DovesLapTimer/README.md

-  unsigned long getCurrentLapTime() const; // The current lap time in milliseconds. unsigned long getLastLapTime() const; // The last lap time in milliseconds. unsigned long getBestLapTime() const; // The best lap time in milliseconds. float getPaceDifference() const; // Calculates the pace difference between the current lap and the best lap. float getCurrentLapOdometerStart() const; // The distance traveled at the start of the current lap in meters. float getCurrentLapDistance() const; // The current lap time in milliseconds. float getLastLapDistance() const; // The distance traveled during the last lap in meters. float getBestLapDistance() const; // The distance traveled during the best lap in meters. float getTotalDistanceTraveled() const; // The total distance traveled in meters.
+  unsigned long getCurrentLapTime() const; // The current lap time in milliseconds. unsigned long getLastLapTime() const; // The last lap time in milliseconds. unsigned long getBestLapTime() const; // The best lap time in milliseconds. float getPaceDifference() const; // Calculates the pace difference (in seconds...) between the current lap and the best lap. float getCurrentLapOdometerStart() const; // The distance traveled at the start of the current lap in meters. float getCurrentLapDistance() const; // The distance traveled during the current lap in meters. float getLastLapDistance() const; // The distance traveled during the last lap in meters. float getBestLapDistance() const; // The distance traveled during the best lap in meters. float getTotalDistanceTraveled() const; // The total distance traveled in meters.